Soft and chewy peanut butter oatmeal bars made with healthy, wholesome ingredients. The chocolate is optional. Sort of.

 Peanut butter & chocolate: saving tastebuds everywhere on this blog.

 I’m a huge sucker for healthy recipes requiring a small number of ingredients and taking as little time as possible.
 With only 8 common ingredients, plus your little add-ins, I’m claiming these bars to be just as easy as my healthy dark chocolate almond truffles.
 And they only take about 25 minutes to make start-to-finish! 🙂

 Oh!
 And these bars are completely vegan.
 I used dairy free chocolate chips and almond milk in the dough, but melted regular chocolate chips with peanut butter as the chocolate drizzle.
 The drizzle is completely optional and you could make it with dairy-free chocolate chips if a vegan bar is what you’re going for.

-A small and common ingredient list, a whole lot of peanut butter, chocolate for my tastebuds, no butter or oil to keep my skinny jeans looking fab, chewy plump raisins, and a recipe taking less than 25 minutes.
+A small and common ingredient list, a whole lot of peanut butter, chocolate for my tastebuds, no butter or oil, chewy plump raisins, and a recipe taking less than 25 minutes.

 So as I sit here getting over a tummy-ache as I write this post, eating peanut butter spread on saltine crackers—exactly what I had for lunch AND breakfast, we can just go ahead and answer that first question with a huge no.